10 Steps on How to Plan a Road Trip! Ultimate Guide!

 You can plan your driving phases by using Google Maps, Google Earth, or other interactive mapping and planning apps to select and refine your specific routes.

-Planning your individual travel segments allows you to understand your routes better to make better pre-trip planning decisions.
+Planning your individual travel segments allows you to better understand your routes and make better pre-trip planning decisions.
 You will also be more informed if you have to make adjustments on the fly while in the middle of your road trip.

 Depending on your software, you can lay in G.P.S. waypoints, or when using software such as Google Maps, you can draw your road trip maps directly into the software.